How to Pack Clothes for Moving

 How to pack shoes

 Your shoes need care, too.
-To protect them during transport, gently stuff each shoe with packing paper or soft socks.
+To protect them during transport, especially during a long move, gently stuff each shoe with packing paper or socks.
 This maintains their shape and prevents any potential deformities during transit.
 To prevent scuffing and scratches, wrap each shoe individually with packing paper.

 To maximize packing space, place shoes toe-to-heel or sole-to-sole as you pack them.
 This arrangement minimizes friction and potential damage during the move.
 Arrange heavier shoes at the bottom of the packing container and lighter ones on top to prevent heavier shoes from pressing down on delicate pairs.